Air Pump at 1A Auto

 Sometimes the secondary air injection pump can fail due to problems with the electrical motor as well.
-Many motors, due to the weather, will corrode and freeze up on the inside, causing the smog pump assembly to malfunction.
+Many motors, due to frequent exposure to cold or wet weather, will corrode and freeze up on the inside, causing the smog pump assembly to malfunction.
 The internal parts of the AIR pump may also just simply wear out over time.

 Replacing the AIR pump will be achievable with some effort.
 Depending on your model and the exact location of the AIR pump, you may be able to access it in the engine compartment, or you may have to raise and secure the vehicle to access the part from below.
 You will need to disconnect the smog pump from its associated hoses and wiring, unbolt it, and connect the new one.